+- All UB SPPS and UPRS residencies are governed by New York State's employment at will doctrine. - o Corrective action for residents may originate from UB SPPS or from the training site.

+Licensure

-- All UB SPPS and UPRS residencies are governed by New York State's employment at will doctrine. - Corrective action for residents may originate from UB SPPS or from the training site. - Licensure - It is the expectation of the UB SPPS RAC that all UB SPPS residents will obtain pharmacy licensure as outlined in the UB SPPS Residency Programs requirements for successful completion of the residency program.
+o It is the expectation of the UB SPPS PTAC that all UB SPPS residents will obtain pharmacy licensure as outlined in the UB SPPS Residency Programs requirements for successful completion of the residency program.